-- Support up to 640 people to tackle fuel poverty issues including energy and safeguarding advice of which we expect: - 300 people to be supported by Changeworks, receiving one to one energy advice and advocacy on energy efficiency via telephone, digital tools (text, WhatsApp, emails), appointments, home visits and casework.
+- Support up to 640 people to tackle fuel poverty issues including energy and safeguarding advice of which we expect: - O 300 people to be supported by Changeworks, receiving one to one energy advice and advocacy on energy efficiency via telephone, digital tools (text, WhatsApp, emails), appointments, home visits and casework.
 People will be supported to make the most of heating systems and access energy efficiency measures, and on ways to tackle high fuel costs e.g. support to better manage energy bills, resolve energy billing and debt issues, access grants and discounts.
 People supported by Changeworks will also receive wider support as required e.g. referrals on to Home Energy Scotland for energy efficiency grants if eligible - 250 people to be supported by CAB, one to one income maximisation advice to help tackle fuel poverty issues via appointments in the bureau, telephone advice, emails, and home visits and casework as required.
 People will be supported to apply for benefits and grants, reduce outgoings, and improve financial management.
 People supported by CAB will also receive wider CAB service support as required e.g. energy advice, debt and money advice, consumer issues, work-related problems, and housing advice - 180 people reached through face-to-face outreach in the community, engaging with vulnerable community groups e.g. hosting talks and stalls, attending events, and engaging key stakeholders.
 Groups will be targeted through partner networks, for example those supporting young families, connecting with Sure Start family centres and schools.
 This advice will centre around energy usage and fuel poverty.
 (10% of this group (18) will be referred for support to CAB/Changeworks for 1:1 in depth support) - 186 of those who receive advice will benefit from £49-50 support for their energy costs.
 This will be available to those on prepayment or credit meters.
 Charis Shop will be used to deliver this service so it has the greatest accessibility and flexibility - All three advice routes will support energy advice and usage, awareness of and registration to the Priority Service Register and carbon monoxide safety information and will cross-refer service-users to ensure holistic support is provided - O In addition, clients of this project will also have access to funding that will help them stay warm at home.
 Changeworks manages a Midlothian Intervention Fund (Midlothian Council) which has approximately £12,000 which will allow for the purchase of electric throws, blankets etc for householders.
-Without this advice service, the fund couldn't be accessed as we do not have an energy advice service in the region.
+Without this advice service, the fund couldn't be accessed as we do not have an energy advice service in the region. - Some people will receive multiple interventions i.e. be supported by Changeworks (outreach and or advice) and also referred on to CAB.
+This is why the total number of people reached is 640.